 Admission: General Day Admission is $25 (kids 2 and under are free); General night (Fright Fest) admission starting from $36.

 The Fright Fest (Night) at Saunders Farm is good for children ages 12 and up.
+This is one of the great fall activities in Ottawa.
 For more information visit: http://saundersfarm.com/

 Acres of Terror